ztlevi/ML_101/ML_Questions.md

   ![img](https://cdn-images-1.medium.com/max/800/1*Yc_OJIXOoV2WaGQ6PqhTXA.png)

   Most boxes do not contain any objects.
 This causes a class imbalance problem, i.e. we train the model to detect background more frequently than detecting objects.
-To remedy this, we weight this loss down by a factor $\lambda noobj$ (default: 0.5).
+To remedy this, we weight this loss down by a factor $$\lambda noobj$$ (default: 0.5).

 ### Single Shot MultiBox Detector(SSD)